ALSchwalm/transient/docs/images/format.md

 - `FROM scratch`

 The first form defines an image that is derived from the specified `baseimage`.
-These can be specified using the same format as the `-image` flag to the `run` command line subcommand.
+These can be specified using the same format as the `transient run` command.

 The second form defines a 'base' image.
 When using this form, the next command _must_ be a `DISK` command which will specify the size of the new disk.